ElektraInitiative/libelektra/doc/decisions/boolean.md

 ## Problem

-Inconsistent use of bool in various parts of Elektra.
+Inconsistent use of booleans in various parts of Elektra.

 ## Constraints